Recovering deleted-binary evidence from Amcache

 What you keep in Amcache:

-Full path at time of inventory FullPath / LowerCaseLongPath
+Full path at inventory time FullPath / LowerCaseLongPath

 File size Size